mjfusa/Samples/electron/getstarted/readme.md

 This sample demonstrates how you can connect your Electron app with the Excel Data Streamer.

-This sample will use several feature of the Windows 10 platform including:
+This sample will use several features of the Windows 10 platform including:
 * App Service
 * The bundling of a Win32 app (Electron app) and UWP app (App Service) is the same MSIX package.
 * Extended Capabilities: